codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 As a user, you can see builds from all pipelines you have access to.
 If your permissions do not include access to specific pipelines, you will not see builds from those pipelines.

 The Builds page for a pipeline displays by default all builds sorted from the most recent to the oldest.
-To narrow the list, you can use the date range filter, and additional filters at the top of the page.
+To narrow the list, you can use the date range filter and additional filters at the top of the page.

 {% include
 image.html